sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 - First of many (1-2 per year)
 - Learning, automation and improvement
-- Digital, agile, DevOps and cloud
+- Digital, agile and cloud
 - 2020-02

 > Organised by IT Strategy team